(914) 315-7033

 Maternity Season: March Through June

 The busiest period for raccoon calls is March through June.
 Females break into attics to give birth in a warm, protected space.
 By the time most homeowners notice the noise, the babies are already born.
-Trapping the mother without first removing the babies is a serious mistake that most pest control companies make.
+Trapping the mother without having a plan for removing the babies is a serious mistake that most pest control companies make.
+Even worse is companies who use eviction devices to kick the mothers out while leaving the babies in the walls.
+These mothers will rip a hole through a roof if necessary to get back to their young.

 We check every job for babies before setting a single trap.
-If kits are present, we extract them by hand and use them to lure the mother into a trap.
+If kits are present, we make a plan to extract them by hand so they can be united with their mother.
 The entire family is relocated together.
 This is the humane, effective approach, and it is what separates a wildlife professional from an exterminator.

 After the Raccoons Are Gone